FirstTestStation/Selftest_code_Firmware/README.md

-# Selftest code firmware
+# Selftest code firmware 700-2010-011

-This software code is written to be loaded on selftest board  500-1010-020.
+This software code is written to be loaded on Selftest board  500-1010-xxx.
 The communication with the Pico controller use the I2C protocol configured as slave.

-Command has received from the master controller ans the Pico selftest firmware execute the instruction and return answer to the sender
+Command has received from the master controller ans the Pico Selftest firmware execute the instruction and return answer to the sender

 The hardware support for the firmware is on github location: https://github.com/dlock8/Selftest_Board